Frequently asked questions

 Think of it like car insurance: we don’t use insurance for oil changes or routine maintenance, only for accidents.
 DPC applies the same idea to healthcare—using insurance for major or unexpected events, while keeping everyday care simple and accessible.

-• No. While Direct Primary Care (DPC) and concierge medicine share some similarities—like a strong focus on personalized, accessible care through a direct relationship between doctor and patient—they are not the same.
+No. While Direct Primary Care (DPC) and concierge medicine share some similarities—like a strong focus on personalized, accessible care through a direct relationship between doctor and patient—they are not the same.

 Concierge practices usually bill insurance in addition to charging a membership fee, which is often much higher.
 They may still rely heavily on insurance reimbursements, with all the paperwork and restrictions that come with them.

 DPC, on the other hand, does not bill insurance at all.
 Patients pay an affordable monthly membership fee directly to their doctor.
-This keeps costs lower, removes administrative hassles, and allows providers to focus their time and energy on caring for patients.
+This keeps costs lower, removes administrative burden, and allows providers to focus their time and energy on caring for patients.

 Because of this, DPC practices can also serve patients who are uninsured or underinsured, while concierge models generally cannot.
 And importantly, patients in a DPC practice never receive a surprise bill from an insurance company for the care they receive in our clinic.

-• Direct Primary Care can reduce your overall healthcare expenses by focusing on prevention and early intervention.
+Direct Primary Care can reduce your overall healthcare expenses by focusing on prevention and early intervention.
 With direct access to your doctor, health issues are addressed quickly—often before they turn into costly urgent care, ER visits, or hospital stays.

-Your membership fee is simple and transparent, covering all routine and preventive services with no copays, coinsurance, or hidden charges from our office.
+Your membership fee is simple and transparent, covering routine and preventive services with no copays, coinsurance, or hidden charges from our office.
 That means you’ll never be surprised by a bill for care you’ve already received.

-• Yes.
+Yes.
 Direct Primary Care isn’t only for people with ongoing health concerns—it’s also a great fit if you’re generally healthy.
 Having a doctor who knows you well means you can get trusted advice quickly whenever something does come up, without the hassle of scheduling delays or urgent care visits.

 DPC also emphasizes preventive care, helping you stay healthy and catch potential issues early.
 Even if you don’t need frequent visits, you’ll have peace of mind knowing your doctor is available by text, phone, or video whenever questions arise—whether it’s a sudden injury, new medication, or preparing for travel.